msztolcman/fileperms/README.md

 Python version
 --------------

-`fileperms` works only with Python 3.3+.
+`fileperms` works only with Python 3.7+.
 Older Python versions are unsupported.

-For Python 3.3 [enum34](https://pypi.python.org/pypi/enum34) library must be installed.

 Some examples
 -------------